-Navidea Biopharmaceuticals, Inc. (NAVB) CEO Jed Latkin on Q1 2020 Results - Earnings Call Transcript

 Operator

 [Operator Instructions].
-Our first question from the line of Jason McCarthy of Maxim Group.
+Our first question comes from the line of Jason McCarthy of Maxim Group.
 Please proceed with your question.

 Michael Okunewitch

 Hi guys.
-This is Michael Okunewitch, on for Jason.
-Thanks for taking the question and congrats the progress this quarter.
+This is Michael Okunewitch on for Jason.
+Thanks for taking the question and congrats on the progress this quarter.

 Jed Latkin